kevinmcaleer/kevsrobots.com/source/micropython/09_example02.md

 Let’s do something more interesting.

-Lets make the Raspberry Pi Pico (or whichever board you are using) ask us a question, then reply back to us.
+We'll make the Raspberry Pi Pico (or whichever board you are using) ask us a question, then reply back to us.

 ## name.py

 Type of the program below into your Python Editor

 ```python